top of page

 A Note to the Parents

-It is natural to want to protect your child, but protecting them from high standards is actually doing them a disservice.
+It is natural to want to protect your child.
+However, protecting them from high standards is actually doing them a disservice.
 Often, parents see their child through a lens of potential, while coaches see them through a lens of production.
+When a coach sets a high bar, they aren't saying your child isn't "good enough"—they are providing the ladder for them to climb higher.

 The Bottom Line

+Standards and expectations aren’t attacks; they are investments.
 If you want to be "left alone," stay in the middle of the pack.
 But if you want to reach the summit, embrace the hard coaching, seek out the uncomfortable truths, and realize that the coach who demands the most from you is usually the one who believes in you the most.

 The truth might hurt for a second, but being average hurts forever.